Today, we learn how to start a foot race. The

 he finally pieces together how the hysplex worked.

-At either end of the balbis gutter were posts.
+At either end of the balbis gutter was a vertical post.

-Twisted ropes within the balbis served as springs
+A twisted rope within the balbis served as a spring,

-which normally held each post flat against the
+it normally held the post flat against the

 ground.
 The posts were then hauled up to a vertical

-position and held in place against the springs by
+position and held in place against the spring by a

 the runners, jerked the trigger cords, the posts